equitypay/eqpay/doc/build-osx.md

 Mining is also possible in disable-wallet mode using the `getblocktemplate` RPC call.

 ## Running
-EqPay Core is now available at `./src/eqpayd`
+EquityPay Core is now available at `./src/eqpayd`

 Before running, you may create an empty configuration file:
 ```shell